 Despite therapeutic advances made in the last decade, there remains a high unmet need for new cancer treatments.
 Radiation therapy is a proven approach to treating many cancers and is typically administered by an external beam of high energy rays.
-In contrast, radiopharmaceuticals selectively deliver radioisotopes to tumors via the bloodstream.
+In contrast, radiopharmaceutical therapy (RPT) selectively deliver radioisotopes to tumors via the bloodstream.

 Validated solid tumor targets

 Numerous tumor targets have been clinically validated but have yet to be pursued as radiopharmaceuticals.
-A systematic evaluation was conducted by RayzeBio to identify biologically-relevant, tumor-specific targets suitable for targeted radiotherapy.
+RayzeBio focuses on biologically-relevant, tumor-specific targets suitable for targeted radiotherapy.
 These targets have high expression on solid tumors with little to no expression on normal tissues.